RobBednark/rob-bednark-awesome-lists/README.md

 (modeled after https://github.com/jlevy/the-art-of-command-line)
 # Rob Bednark's Awesome Lists

+# TODO: merge [[about_me]] into this

-These are opinionated lists of things I find awesome -- things I find productive, useful, and/or bring me joy, that I would not want to live without.
+These are opinionated lists of things I find awesome -- things I find productive, useful, and/or bring me joy and delight me, that I would not want to live without.

 - [Mac Apps](#mac-apps)
 - [brew packages](#brew-packages)